-Supportive Measures are non-disciplinary, services offered as appropriate, as reasonably available, and without fee or charge to both the Complainant or Respondent before or after the
+Supportive Measures are non-disciplinary services offered as appropriate, as reasonably available, and without fee or charge to both the Complainant or Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
+These Supportive Measures are designed to restore or preserve equal access to the University's education program or activity without unreasonably burdening Complainant and Respondent.

-- A. Upon receipt of a Formal Complaint,, the University may provide reasonable and appropriate Supportive Measures designed to eliminate any existing hostile environment and protect the Parties involved.
+A. Upon receipt of a Formal Complaint, the University may provide reasonable and appropriate Supportive Measures designed to eliminate any existing hostile environment and protect the Parties involved.
 The University will make reasonable efforts to communicate with the Parties to ensure that all safety, emotional and physical well-being concerns are being addressed.
-Supportive Measures may be imposed regardless of whether Formal Complaint is filed by the Complainant or the University, and regardless of whether a crime is reported to Campus Police or local law enforcement. - B. A Complainant or Respondent may request a "No-Contact Order" or other protection, or the University may choose to impose Supportive Measures at its discretion to ensure the safety of all Parties, the broader Brenau community, and/or the integrity of the process. - C. Brenau will maintain the privacy of any Supportive Measures provided under this Policy to the extent practicable and will promptly address any violation of the Supportive Measures.
+Supportive Measures may be imposed regardless of whether Formal Complaint is filed by the Complainant or the University, and regardless of whether a crime is reported to Campus Police or local law enforcement.

+- B. A Complainant or Respondent may request a "No-Contact Order" or other protection, or the University may choose to impose this or other Supportive Measures at its discretion to ensure the safety of all Parties, the broader Brenau community, and / or the integrity of the process. - C. Brenau will maintain the privacy of any Supportive Measures provided under this Policy to the extent practicable and will promptly address (or refer to the appropriate University office so that it may address) any violation of the Supportive Measures.
 All individuals are encouraged to report concerns about failure of another individual to abide by any action imposed by an interim measure.
 The University will take immediate and responsive action to enforce a previously implemented restriction if such restriction was violated. - D. Supportive Measures will be implemented at the discretion of the University.
-Supportive measures may include, but are not limited to the following list below, regardless of whether the respondent is a student or an employee.
+Supportive measures may include, but are not limited to the following list below, regardless of whether the Respondent is a student or an employee.
 Supportive measures may continue after a case is resolved if it is in the best interest of the Complainant, Respondent, or the campus community.
 Examples are as follows: - 1.
 Imposition of campus "No-Contact Order" - 2.
 Rescheduling of exams and assignments - 3.
 Providing alternative course completion options - 4.
 Change in class schedule - 5.
 Change in work schedule or job assignment - 6.
 Change in on-campus housing - 7.
 Limit an individual or organization's access to certain University facilities or activities pending resolution of the matter - 8.
-Emergency Removal per the aforementioned guidelines for students, and administrative leave per the Human Resources policies for employees
+Emergency removal per the aforementioned guidelines for students, and administrative leave per the Human Resources policies for employees.